 "Our mission is crucial.
 Our duty is clear."

-In the years since, the Semper Fi Fund has transformed the lives of thousands of wounded service members and their families.
-The Fund now has a dedicated staff, plus hundreds of volunteers across the nation and overseas.
-Administration and fundraising costs are kept to an absolute minimum, as to never forget the core mission.
+As of January 2015, the Semper Fi Fund has provided more than $102 million in assistance to more than 13,500 wounded service members and their families.
+The Fund has a dedicated and passionate staff plus hundreds of volunteers across the nation and overseas.

 Special thanks also to the following people whose generous gifts of time and service helped build the Semper Fi Fund: